What is demyelination?

-Nerves are protected in the body by a coating called myelin.
-When myelin is worn away or damaged, nerves don’t work as well.
-They can deteriorate, causing problems inside the brain and throughout the body.
+Many nerves are coated in myelin.
+Myelin is an insulating material.
+When it’s worn away or damaged, nerves can deteriorate, causing problems in the brain and throughout the body.
 Damage to myelin around nerves is called demyelination.

 The axon sends messages from one neuron to the next.
 Axons also connect neurons to other cells, such as muscle cells.

 Inflammation is the most common cause of myelin damage.
 Other causes include: